 - Graduate School

-- Barbara Jordan Mickey--Leland School of Public Affairs
+- Barbara Jordan Mickey-Leland School of Public Affairs

 - Thomas F. Freeman Honors College

 The fastest growing school within Texas Southern University, the Jesse H. Jones School of Business plays an integral role in providing a diverse educated workforce prepared to succeed in today’s ever-changing highly competitive workforce.
-At the Jesse H. Jones School of Business students receive hands-on, practical experience that teaches the skills employers demand.
+At the Jesse H. Jones School of Business students receive a hands-on, practical experience that teaches the skills employers demand.
 Click HERE for more information on the Jesse H. Jones School of Business.

 The Thurgood Marshall School of Law, was created as a consequence of a 1946 lawsuit brought by Heman M. Sweatt.
 Under the Texas Constitution, which required separate but equal treatment, Mr. Sweatt was refused admission to the University of Texas School of Law because he was black.
 As a result, the legislature provided for an interim and separate law school for Negroes.
 During its first academic year, the law school was housed in Austin, Texas, and was subsequently transferred to the new university campus in Houston.
 Click HERE for more information on the Thurgood Marshall School of Law.